Instructions to Authors

 - Submission of a manuscript is a representation that it has not been copyrighted, published, or currently submitted for publication elsewhere.

 Manuscripts should be submitted electronically only in a PDF version of it.
 An e-mail address of the corresponding author must be provided.
 Simultaneous multiple submissions of several papers are not accepted.
 In the reviewing process, successive submissions of the revised paper and related material must be done by electronic means only in PDF format.
-Once accepted, a final electronic version of the manuscript, typed in Microsoft Word (IBM compatible) with text, equations, tables, figures, French abstract, key words, etc. will be required, together with a PDF version of it.
+Once accepted, a final electronic version of the manuscript, typed in Microsoft Word with text, equations, tables, figures, French abstract, key words, etc. will be required, together with a PDF version of it.
 The electronic versions must reach the Editor by e-mail (as an Attachment).

 - All manuscripts will be copy edited to conform to house style.